 We’re living in an age of opportunity where most if not all industries are being forced to keep up with the times and ensure that they are working in sync with the new and evolving trends to stay relevant and not lose their competitive edge within their relevant markets.

-Many apparel designers are reluctant to fully embrace 3D with their current processes as they often struggle with removing the physical component of the design process and instilling their trust in technology.
+Many apparel designers are reluctant to fully embrace 3D CAD with their current processes as they often struggle with removing the physical component of the design process and instilling their trust in technology.
 Many, however, have seen with their own eyes that by digitizing the conventional apparel workflow, they can leverage digital samples that can be drafted, altered, and approved, without sewing a single seam.

-We recently had the opportunity to chat with former Browzwear intern and Digital Materials Specialist, Nick Troftgruben, to learn how shifting to 3D for apparel design contributes to achieving zero-waste through aspects including pattern drafting, digital prototyping, and accurate fit validation before production.
+We recently had the opportunity to chat with former Browzwear intern and Digital Materials Specialist, Nick Troftgruben, to learn how shifting to 3D for fashion design contributes to achieving zero-waste through aspects including pattern drafting, digital prototyping, and accurate fit validation before production.

 Throughout his design process, Nick defined the features in VStitcher that he found crucial in conducting a design workflow with minimal waste, these include: